 What that actually means in practice

-When a CEO asks, “What does a fractional CMO do?” the practical answer is: they turn marketing from a collection of activities into an operating function.
-At Nyman Media, that starts with the business model, the revenue motion, the buyer, the offer, and the constraints already inside the company.
+When a CEO asks what a fractional CMO does, the honest answer is that they turn marketing from a pile of activities into a function with a clear job.
+That work starts with the business model, the revenue motion, the buyer, the offer, and the constraints already sitting inside the company.

-Revenue contract: The fractional CMO clarifies what marketing owes sales, the CEO, and the board.
-That means defining the marketing-to-revenue contract: target accounts, qualified demand, sales enablement, conversion points, lifecycle movement, and the operating definitions that prevent “lead volume” from masquerading as progress.
+Revenue contract: spell out what marketing owes sales, the CEO, and the board.
+That means defining the marketing-to-revenue contract: target accounts, qualified demand, sales enablement, conversion points, lifecycle movement, and the working definitions that stop "lead volume" from passing itself off as progress.

-Operating cadence: The fractional CMO installs the rhythm that makes marketing accountable.
-Weekly reviews, campaign decisions, pipeline inspection, content priorities, agency management, budget tradeoffs, and executive reporting all need a cadence that forces clarity.
+Cadence: install the rhythm that makes marketing accountable.
+Weekly reviews, campaign decisions, pipeline inspection, content priorities, agency management, budget tradeoffs, and executive reporting all need a regular beat that forces clarity.

-Leadership representation: The fractional CMO brings marketing into company-level decisions.
-In leadership and board contexts, they explain what the market is saying, what buyers are resisting, which segments are responding, and where the company should adjust its motion.
+Leadership representation: bring marketing into company-level decisions.
+In leadership and board rooms, they explain what the market is saying, what buyers are resisting, which segments are responding, and where the company should adjust its motion.

-Team architecture: The fractional CMO shapes the right mix of people, partners, tools, and process.
-They may manage internal marketers, direct agencies, assess vendor spend, hire key roles, or redesign workflows so the doers have a sharper brief and fewer false starts.
+Team architecture: shape the right mix of people, partners, tools, and process.
+They may manage internal marketers, direct agencies, assess vendor spend, hire key roles, or redesign workflows so the doers get a sharper brief and fewer false starts.

 | Area | What the fractional CMO owns | What the team executes |